RuvimboChiwesheTech/PCA-Based-Manufacturing-Analytics-Dashboard-for-a-Realtime-Automated-Filling-Line./README.md

 # PCA-Based-Manufacturing-Analytics-Dashboard-for-a-Realtime-Automated-Filling-Line.
-A PCA-based manufacturing analytics dashboard for a realtime automated filling line, featuring data preprocessing, anomaly detection, and interactive visualisa
+A PCA-based manufacturing analytics dashboard for a realtime automated filling line, featuring data preprocessing, anomaly detection, and interactive visualisation.

 # PCA‑Based Manufacturing Analytics Dashboard for an Automated Filling Line